hanatos/vkdt/src/tools/clut/readme.md

 Süsstrunk *What is the space of spectral sensitivity functions for digital color cameras?* 2013).

-this model is used in the `mkssf` tool to estimate the ssf of your camera in case you don't have measurements (probably the regular case). as additional input to `mkssf` you can either extract a dng profile from a dng (created by the adobe dng converter) or use two shots of a profiled colour checker target.
+this model is used in the `vkdt-mkssf` tool to estimate the ssf of your camera in case you don't have measurements (probably the regular case). as additional input to `mkssf` you can either extract a dng profile from a dng (created by the adobe dng converter) or use two shots of a profiled colour checker target.